wtsi-npg/npg_langqc/alembic/README.md

 generated revision (alembic should show you the path to it), and modify it as necessary.
 There is [a list of changes Alembic might not detect correctly].
 This includes table/column name changes, which generate deletion and creation of tables/columns, so these must be changed manually.
+It also includes uncommon index properties, such as sorting dates in descending order.

 Both DDL and DML statements cam be included into the  migration.
 However, we recommend that DML statements change data only for tables which perform the